 What should you do for a cat in pain?

 Seek veterinary assistance immediately.
-Do NOT try to medicate a cat at home using human medications (such as paracetamol or aspirin).
+Do NOT medicate a cat at home using human medications.
 These are extremely toxic to cats and can very easily lead to death.

 Your cat will need to be assessed, to determine the cause of the pain, and then the correct painkillers can be administered.